 What causes bad debt issues for business?

-Credit, or rather the lack of credit-risk strategies, can often lead to bad B2B business debts.
+Credit, or the lack of credit-risk strategies, can often lead to bad B2B business debts.
 The problems can intensify with the lack of efficient operating models and insufficient management focus.

 Lack of credit risk strategies